388th Fighter Wing: United States Air Forces in Europe

-Upon arrival in France in December 1954, the 388th FBW flying elements consisted of the 561st, 562d, and 563d FB Squadrons, each equipped with 26 F-86F "Sabres".
-Wing support aircraft consisted of 4 C-47s of various types, one DHC L-20A Beaver, and 5 T-33s.
+Upon arrival in France in December 1954, the 388th FBW flying elements consisted of the 561st, 562d, and 563d FB Squadrons, each equipped with 26 North American F-86F Sabres.
+Wing support aircraft consisted of 4 Douglas C-47 Skytrains of various types, one De Havilland Canada L-20 Beaver, and 5 Lockheed T-33 T Birds.

 The wing's mission was to train for and conduct tactical nuclear weapons delivery.
 Its secondary mission was to conduct non-atomic tactical air operations.
 Upon arrival of 388th Wing Headquarters at Etain, the construction delays and other problems seriously hampered the ability of the Wing to use the base for its flying operations.
 The 562nd Fighter Bomber Squadron was forced to operate from Spangdahlem Air Base, the 563rd from Bitburg Air Base and the 561st from Hahn Air Base in West Germany for the winter of 1954–55.

 In April and May 1955, rotational deployments to Wheelus Air Base, Libya began for their first gunnery and bombing training since their arrival in Europe.
 In the fall, with enough facilities construction completed, the three flying squadrons were transferred from Germany and took up their home assignment at Étain.
 In August 1955, First Lt.
 Philip Ortego was assigned to the 561st Fighter Bomber Squadron as its Intelligence Officer.

-On 22 November 1955, Det #1, 388th Fighter-Bomber Group was activated at Hahn Air Base to stand nuclear alert with the Wing's F-86s.
-Personnel and aircraft primarily came from the 561st FBS.
+On 22 November 1955, Detachment 1, 388th Fighter-Bomber Group was activated at Hahn Air Base to stand nuclear alert with the Wing's F-86s.
+Personnel and aircraft primarily came from the 561st Squadron.
 In February 1956 the detachment was transferred to more spacious facilities at Spangdahlem Air Base.
 Rotational deployments of 8 F-86's and support personnel to Germany continued until the fall of 1957 when the 388th was inactivated.

-In the fall of 1956 the 388th began planning for conversion to the F-100D/F "Super Sabre" Due to the adverse flying conditions at Etain for conversion training, the new aircraft were deployed to Nouasseur Air Base in Morocco, with the squadrons deploying their F-86's to Nouasseur, then returning to France or Spangdahlem in their new F-100s for Zulu Alert duties.
+In the fall of 1956 the 388th began planning for conversion to the North American F-100D Super Sabre Due to the adverse flying conditions at Etain for conversion training, the new aircraft were deployed to Nouasseur Air Base in Morocco, with the squadrons deploying their F-86s to Nouasseur, then returning to France or Spangdahlem in their new F-100s for Zulu Alert duties.

-During this transition period, the 388th experienced a significant personnel crisis, with many of its officers and NCO's completing their two-year unaccompanied tour in France.
-The personnel problem became worse in the fall of 1957 with many single airmen completing their three years of overseas service and were rotating back to the United States (CONUS).
+During this transition period, the 388th experienced a significant personnel crisis, with many of its officers and noncomissioned officers completing their two-year unaccompanied tour in France.
+The personnel problem became worse in the fall of 1957 with many single airmen completing their three years of overseas service and were rotating back to the United States.

 The manning issues of the 388th, which has fallen to about 65 percent of authorized strength, along with budget shortfalls led HQ USAFE to inactivate the unit instead of transfer it.
-On 8 December 1957 HQ USAFE inactivated the 388th FBW, with its and assets being redesignated as the 49th Fighter-Bomber Wing, which had been administratively reassigned from Misawa AB, Japan without personnel or equipment.
+On 8 December 1957 HQ USAFE inactivated the 388th, with its and assets being transferred to the 49th Fighter-Bomber Wing, which had been moved from Misawa Air Base, Japan without personnel or equipment.